okikio/native/docs/animate/api/index.md

 > _**Note**: `Animation` instances come from the `Animation` class of the Web Animations API.
 The `Animation` class represents a single animation player and provides playback controls and a timeline for an animation node or source, [Read more...](https://developer.mozilla.org/en-US/docs/Web/API/Animation)_

 Each property you animate needs an array defining the start and end values, or an Array of keyframes.

+> _**Info**: `Implicit to/from keyframes` are now supported in all [evergreen browsers](https://www.techopedia.com/definition/31094/evergreen-browser), In newer browser versions, you are able to set a beginning or end state for an animation only (i.e. a single keyframe), and the browser will infer the other end of the animation if it is able to.
+[Read more...](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Keyframe_Formats#implicit_tofrom_keyframes)_

 ```ts
 animate({